crossfire151/Fable-III-Patcher/README.md

-# Posish Branch to be merged into "master" with Language option
+# Polish Branch to be merged into "master" with Language option

 Contributer: [SojerManLan](https://github.com/SojerManLan)